brycewray/hugo-site/content/posts/2020/12/gems-in-rough.md

 ### DNS cache?
 What&nbsp;DNS&nbsp;cache?

-When you *do* switch hosts---meaning, when you go to your DNS registrar and point your site to a different IP address---you can find yourself waiting up to 48 hours before that transition goes through. **However**, you'll find that the transition will go a lot more quickly if you'll simply tell three big worldwide DNS resolvers to forget your old address and reset to the new one by **purging their DNS caches**.
+When you *do* switch hosts---meaning, when you go to your DNS registrar and point your site to a different IP address---you can find yourself waiting up to 48 hours before that transition goes through. **However**, you'll find that it'll occur a lot more quickly if you'll simply tell three big worldwide DNS resolvers to forget your old address and reset to the new one by **purging their DNS caches**.
 How do you do that?
 Just use each of the following:

 - Cloudflare---[1.1.1.1 Purge Cache form](https://1.1.1.1/purge-cache/).
 - Google Public DNS---[Flush Cache form](https://developers.google.com/speed/public-dns/cache).